python/typeshed/CONTRIBUTING.md

 * **size-large**: An issue of high complexity or affecting many files.
 * **size-medium**: An issue of average complexity.
 * **size-small**: An issue that will take only little effort to fix.

+Sometimes a PR can't make progress until some external issue is addressed.
+We indicate this by editing the subject to add a ``[WIP]`` prefix.
+(This should be removed before committing the issue once unblocked!)

 ### Core developer guidelines